MHMSiddiqui/calculator/README.md

 ## 🎯 About

-This is a simple calculator application designed and built from a beginner data scientist's perspective.
+This is a simple calculator application designed and built from a beginner  perspective.
 The project demonstrates basic GUI programming in Python using tkinter, along with fundamental programming concepts like functions, error handling, and user input validation.

 The calculator performs four basic arithmetic operations:
 - Addition